Banging Toolbox

 The Acacia is a bulky hardwood that thrives in most temperate regions.
 The bushy tree grows all across the Indian subcontinent and African regions that have exceptionally arid climates.
 While Acacia has over a thousand species worldwide, the bulk of commercially processed Acacia wood comes from either Australian Blackwood or Hawaiian Koa.

-Timber from Acacia is very dense, with either straight or wavy grain patterns that make it easy to tell the difference from other woods.
+Timber from Acacia is dense, with either straight or wavy grain patterns that make it easy to tell the difference from other woods.
 Raw Acacia wood has an interesting smell similar to urine.

 What is Teak wood?

-Teak wood is close-grained and is high in minerals and natural oil, making it extremely durable, aesthetic, and practically impervious to all weather conditions like rotting, and pest infestation.
-Considered as luxury hardwood, Teak can feel and smell more like leather than other woods.
+Teak wood is close-grained and is high in minerals and natural oil, making an extremely durable, aesthetic, and practically impervious wood to all weather conditions with protection from rotting, and pest infestation.

 Which is more aesthetically pleasing?